kyma-project/kyma/docs/kyma/05-01-overview.md

 Users can configure the way Kyma is installed using in two ways:
   - Customize the list of the components to install
-  - Provide overrides that allow to change configuration values for a component or the entire installation.
+  - Provide overrides that allow to change configuration values used by one or more components

-The list of components to install is specified in the **Installation** Custom Resource which, once defined in the cluster, is processed by Kyma Installer.
+The list of components to install is defined in the **Installation** Custom Resource.
-During the installation, Kyma Installer finds and applies all defined overrides in order to customize the configuration used in the installation process.
-Detailed description of Overrides is [here](https://kyma.project.io).
+Overrides are defined as ConfigMap or Secret objects defined by the user in the cluster before the installation starts.
+The Installer is the Kyma component that is responsible for reading and applying the configuration.

 ## Default settings

-Default configuration settings depends on installation type.
+Default configuration is defined differently for cluster and local installations.

 ### Cluster installation
-For cluster installations refer to the relevant cluster installation procedure documented [here](https://kyma.project.io/).
+Cluster installations are based on a released Kyma version.
-There is a list of components available for every Kyma release in the release artifact named *kyma-installer-cluster.yaml*.
+You can find the list of available components is the release artifact **kyma-installer-cluster.yaml**.
-The overrides, if any, are described in relevant cluster installation documentation.
-The set of overrides is small, since default values are embedded in Helm charts of released Kyma version.
+The necessary overrides, if any, are described in relevant [installation procedure](https://kyma.project.io/).
+All the other available configuration values are defined directly in components released with the Kyma version.

 ### Local installation
 For local installation the list of available components is stored in Kyma project sources in the file **kyma/installation/resources/installer-cr.yaml.tpl**
 Default installation overrides can be found in the file **kyma/installation/resources/installer-config-local.yaml.tpl**
 >**CAUTION:** The configuration files contain tested and recommended settings.
 Note that you modify them on your own risk.

 ## Installation configuration